TOTOSOLEIL3/PyPackager/README.md

 # Personal Use

-PyPackager also works for personal use, if this is your case all you have to do is open the setup.bat file and then launch the PyPackager.py file
+PyPackager also works for personal use, launch the PyPackager.py file.

 # Important